ufs-community/uwtools/docs/index.rst

 Unified Workflow
 ================

-``uwtools`` is an open-source modern Python package that helps automate common tasks needed for many standard numerical weather prediction (NWP) workflows and wraps Unified Forecast System (UFS) components in a highly configurable run-time interface (a driver) that maximizes flexibility, interoperability, and usability for any UFS Application.
+``uwtools`` is an open-source modern Python package that helps automate common tasks needed for many standard numerical weather prediction (NWP) workflows and provides drivers to automate the configuration and execution of Unified Forecast System (UFS) components, providing flexibility, interoperability, and usability to various UFS Applications.

 If you're interested in contributing, check out the :doc:`Contributor Guide <sections/contributor_guide/index>`.